tan90xx/audio-super-resolution-tf/README.md

 [zayd/deep-audio-super-resolution](https://github.com/zayd/deep-audio-super-resolution) - for DNN baseline<br>
 [https://github.com/moodoki/tfnet](https://github.com/moodoki/tfnet) - for TFNet baseline

 Individual items may not be added in time.
 If you find out, please let me know.
-Hope to understand
+Hope to understand.